 - juice of 1/2 a lemon (or to taste)

 Meanwhile, drain and rinse the chickpeas.
-Place in a large bowl and add the garlic, minced onion, and parsley.
+Place in a large bowl and add purple onion, spinach, and parsley.

-Add the sweet potato (it doesn't have to cool down) to the chickpeas, along with the rest of the ingredients (spices, lemon, zest and sesame seeds).
-Stir until well combined, and adjust seasoning to your personal taste.
+Add the sweet potato (it doesn't have to cool down all the way) to the chickpeas, along with the lemon zest, lemon juice, and seeds.

 Serve warm or at room temperature.